ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 Improvements are made throughout the user interface:

 * When you order an instance, all hardware options are now filtered by location and the unavailable options are displayed in the disabled state.
-* The **Bare Metal Server** configuration is now automatically populated when you order a vSphere cluster based on existing configurations.
+* The bare metal server configuration is now automatically populated when you order a vSphere cluster based on existing configurations.
 You can update the configuration according to your requirements.
 * Various error messages and tooltip enhancements are available to assist you in selecting the appropriate setting on the user interface.